10 Breckenridge Breweries and Happy Hours

 Breweries in Downtown Breckenridge

 We’ll start with the largest brewery in Breck: the aptly named Breckenridge Brewery.
+This craft beer hub began operations in 1990, making it the third oldest craft beer brewery in the state.
 In 2015, Breckenridge Brewery grew to be the 5th largest in Colorado, producing 70,000 barrels of their signature beers.
 While most of the production goes on at their facility in Littleton, Colorado, (this is also where you can take a brewery tour), the original Breck Brew Pub is located in the heart of historic downtown Breckenridge.

-They open every day at 11am, and remain open till you go home.
+They open every day at 11am, and remain open untill 11pm, (or until you're ready to leave).
 Be sure to stop by for their happy hour, which runs every day from 3-6pm, and offers $2 off all draft beers.
-From 3-5pm Sunday-Thursday, get half off all appetizers, except the nachos.
+From 3-5pm Sunday-Thursday, get half off all appetizers, except the nachos unfortunately.
 Check out a full food menu here.

 The company has seven different lines of beer, resulting in dozens of unique brews ranging from easy session beers to hearty small-batch creations.